oleiade/reflections/README.md

 ## Accessing structure fields

-### GetField
+### `GetField`

 `GetField` returns the content of a structure field.
-For example, it can be beneficial when you want to iterate over struct-specific field values.
+For example, it proves beneficial when you want to iterate over struct-specific field values.
 You can provide `GetField` a structure or a pointer to a struct as the first argument.

 ```go
 s := MyStruct {